 In Kindergarten we usually do a unit on traffic, vehicles, or safety where traffic lights or stoplights are talked about and what each light represents.
 This is a easy activity that all kids enjoy especially the eating part!
 For visual learners, this was a great way to learn.

-Graham Crackers (Honeymaid makes a good size rectangle cracker)
+- Graham Crackers (Honeymaid is recommended because they makes a good sized rectangle cracker)

 - Carefully remove graham from package and leave intact, do not break.

-- For younger children adult should put a tablespoon of frosting on the cracker.
-Using the back of spoon or knife spread frosting.
+- For younger children adult should put a tablespoon of frosting on the cracker for each child and let them spread using the back of a plastic spoon.

-- Use directional words like top, middle and bottom and of course color words.
+- Use directional words like top, middle and bottom and color words.